Addressing Our Challenges

 When our Borden mine opens, we plan on powering its underground equipment with clean, renewable energy.
 From battery-operated drilling and blasting equipment, to electric bolters, personnel carriers and, ultimately, a battery-powered haul truck, the mine will set a new standard in clean underground air and GHG emissions that are a fraction of conventional mines.

 Moving forward, we are actively seeking innovative energy and environmentally sound solutions.
 We will continue to manage our environmental impacts and work to innovate environmental management and mine reclamation, always considering the present and future of water, energy and biodiversity.

 What Lies Ahead

-In 2016, as always, we will focus on keeping our sites Safe Enough for Our Families.
-Zero Fatalities remains our highest priority.
-We expect the coming year to challenge the mining industry, but we are confident that our discipline in cost control and value optimization – combined with our values of transparency and partnership with stakeholders – will help us maintain our competitive edge and deliver on our vision of Together, Creating Sustainable Value.
+We expect the coming year to challenge the mining industry, but we are confident that our discipline in cost control and value optimization – combined with our commitment to sustainability and responsible mining practices – will help us maintain our competitive edge and deliver on our vision of Together, Creating Sustainable Value.

 Our goal is to place sustainability at the forefront of our activities.
 We will continue to proactively engage with our stakeholders and strive for continuous improvement in the management of our impacts, the transparency of our disclosures, and in maintaining the trust that we have established with our communities and stakeholders.
 We strongly believe that innovation is a key tool for sustainability in all of its aspects.
 For this reason, we must move past traditional ways of doing business, and look to innovation to achieve energy reductions and water conservation, strengthen partnerships and improve workplace safety.
 By living up to our values and commitments every day, we will ensure we continue to be responsible, respected and welcomed.